MicrosoftDocs/cpp-docs/docs/preprocessor/loop.md

 By default, the auto-vectorizer attempts to vectorize all loops that it evaluates may benefit from it.
 Specify this pragma to disable the auto-vectorizer for the loop that follows.

 **ivdep**\
 A hint to the compiler to ignore vector dependencies for this loop.
-Use this option together with **hint_parallel**.
+Use this option together with **hint_parallel** or separately.

 ## Remarks